 mentioned should provide good protection at minimum cost.
 Beyond monitoring these particular operations, all operations done within 25 feet of structures should be monitored for vibration for as long as the operation is within

 the 25 foot radius.

-- Vibration frequency distribution must be taken into account in assessing vibrations, not just the peak particle velocity (PPV).
+- Vibration frequency distribution (from FFT analysis) must be taken into account in assessing vibrations, not just the peak particle velocity (PPV).
 Most modern standards take the greater damage potential of lower frequencies into account by

 setting lower allowable PPV's at lower frequencies.
 Caution is advised when considering frequency effects, since even blasting vibration of short duration is known to produce amplification of ground vibrations by as much as a

 factor of eight in the home vibration (see Resonance/Fatigue for more on this).
 This amplification can take a nominally "safe" ground vibration and turn it into an unsafe house